LeetLLM

 A concrete decision example

-Suppose you have 200,000 tokens of warehouse shipping logs and a 128K context limit.
-You need to answer: "Which carrier had the most late deliveries in March?"
+Suppose you have 200,000 tokens of service traces and a 128K context limit.
+You need to answer: "Which service emitted the most timeout errors in March?"
 That question requires scanning many March records, so a top-k retriever might omit counts.
 On the other hand, stuffing the whole log into one prompt exceeds the limit.
 A strong candidate is a hybrid: first filter or retrieve the March entries into a bounded subset, then aggregate over that packed subset and validate against known totals.

 a-concrete-decision-example.py